vaultec81/docs/docs/cli/get-started.md

 ## Workflows

 Workflows allow you to setup automations when a message arrives at any of the addresses you control.
 A workflow consists of a trigger and an action.
-Whenever a trigger is met the corresponding actions will beexecuted.
+Whenever a trigger is met the corresponding actions will be executed.

 ### Triggers